 on Steam's PATH).
 The config still lands in the invoking user's

-~/.config/launch_options.ini — the Makefile detects $SUDO_USER so it never
+~/.config/launch-options.ini — the Makefile detects $SUDO_USER so it never

 ends up in /root — and is installed only if you don't already have one